CIVILIAN CAREERS

 -

-EXAMINATION PROCESS (may include):
+KIND OF EXAMINATION (may include):

 1) An evaluation of training and experience